Pithikos/rest-framework-roles/README.md

 [![rest-framework-roles](https://circleci.com/gh/Pithikos/rest-framework-roles.svg?style=svg)](https://circleci.com/gh/Pithikos/rest-framework-roles)

-Role-based permissions for your project.
+Role-based permissions for Django and Django REST Framework.

-  - Keep permission logic outside the views and models.
+  - Data-driven declarative permissions decoupled from views and models.
-  - Permissions can utilize the database like in Django or be just a dict.
-No implementation details are enforced.
+  - Implementation agnostic.
+Roles can utilize the database (like in Django) or be just a dict or anything you want.
   - Support for Django and REST Framework - working with class-based and function-based views.
-  - Support redirection without breaking permissions.
+  - Easy gradual integration with existing Django REST Framework projects.
+  - Permissions are applied on a view-basis so redirections don't introduce security holes.

 Install